gcmouli1/CSCG-DS/README.md

 # CSCG-DS
+**Bound Constrained Derivative Free Optimization Algorithm**

+This algorithm solves optimization problems without any derivative/gradient information.
+Written completely in C with only external dependencies of blas and lapack.

-Bound Constrained Derivative Free Optimization Algorithm Make sure you have blas and lapack installed on your system. for e.g. on ubuntu,mint,debian etc this can done by **$sudo apt-get install libblas-dev liblapack-dev**
+Make sure you have blas and lapack installed on your system. for e.g. on ubuntu,mint,debian etc this can done by **$sudo apt-get install libblas-dev liblapack-dev**